Since we’ve reached a new decade, this would be the perfect time to get rid of age-old misconceptions about illnesses, particularly migraines.

 Nausea and vomiting may be present

 They may also suffer from nausea and vomiting.
-Movements can worsen nausea, causing many patients to rest in bed until a migraine attack passes.
+Movements can worsen nausea, causing many patients to rest in bed until an attack passes.

 May involve an aura